-Baked oatmeal cups are an easy and healthy breakfast that can be make ahead of time.
+Baked oatmeal cups are an easy and healthy breakfast that can be made ahead of time.
 They freeze well for weekly meal prep or for a quick on-the-go breakfast.

 Last year I was all about overnight oats.
 And while I still enjoy them, I’ve been wanting a little change.
 Enter baked oatmeal.
-Baked oatmeal cups are a delicious way to enjoy oatmeal.
+This baked oatmeal recipe is a delicious way to enjoy oatmeal.

 When the oatmeal is baked, they are chewy with a tender interior.
 I really love the texture.